 When feeling overwhelmed, they might withdraw into themselves, sometimes abruptly and desperately.
-They find home in solitude and need to replete their inner resources and to prevent emotional overload.
+They find comfort in solitude and need to replete their inner resources and prevent emotional overload.

-As someone who is an INFJ type, you often wish for someone to understand them as well as they know others.
+As someone who is an INFJ type, you often wish for someone to understand you well as you know others.

-But they are not drawn to shallow encounters or situations that take lots of small talk.
-In a setting like a cocktail party with people they hardly know, they may find more enjoyment by retreating into their mind and their rich inner world.
-On the surface, they can seem mysterious, aloof and reserved.
+But you are not drawn to shallow encounters or situations that take lots of small talk.
+In a setting like a cocktail party with people you hardly know, you may find more enjoyment by retreating into your mind and your rich inner world.
+On the surface, you can seem mysterious, aloof and reserved.
 However, deep inside, INFJs are capable of deep intimacy.
 You may not share yourself freely with strangers but appreciate closeness with a select few.

 Many INFJs feel alienated during their childhood and teen years.
 INFJs are “old souls.”
-Even as children and adolescents, they might be in the role of counselling and consoling people around them— friends, siblings, and sometimes even adult family members.
+Even as children and adolescents, you might be in the role of counselling and consoling people around you— friends, siblings, and sometimes even adult family members.